 For the full list of ingredients, refer to our full recipe card located below.

 1. First, whisk all dry ingredients together.
 Next, whisk in all the wet ingredients until the batter is smooth and creamy and no lumps.

 2. Lightly spray two donut pans with olive oil cooking spray.
 You can either spoon the batter into the donut cavities or pipe it in.
-This recipe will yield only 11 donuts.
+This recipe will yield about 11 donuts.

-To Pipe the Batter: Grab a quart-size ziplock bag, scoop some batter and place it into the bag, and you can do this in two batches.
+3. To Pipe the Batter: Grab a quart-size ziplock bag, scoop some batter, and place it into the bag, you can do this in two batches.
 Close the bag.
-Then cut off one corner on the bottom of the bag, about 1/2- inch, and squeeze the batter into the donut pans.
+Then cut off one corner on the bottom of the bag, about 1/2-inch, and squeeze the batter into the donut pans.